Aymeric154/holbertonschool-simple_shell/README.md

 # holbertonschool-simple_shell 💻

-### Description
+## Description
 Simple Shell is a replica of a Unix shell, written in C. It allows you to execute commands interactively or non-interactively.
 This project was carried out as part of the Holberton School program, with the goal of better understanding the fundamental concepts of the Unix operating system, such as process management, system calls, and command environments.

 ## How to compile

 To compile this project with `gcc`, use the following command:

    ```bash
    gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o simple_shell
    ```
 and then launch the shell with this command:

 ```bash
 ./simple_shell
 ```

 ## Usage

-###Features
+### **Interactive mode**

-**Interactive mode**: The shell displays a prompt, waits for a command from the user, executes it, and then displays the prompt again.
+The shell displays a prompt, waits for a command from the user, executes it, and then displays the prompt again.
 You can execute interactive mode with

 ```bash
 ./simple_shell
 ```

 You should see a prompt where you can type commands:

 ```bash
 Shell$ `ls`  or `/bin/ls`